 As more youth discover and play floorball they are immediately taken to its fast pace and exciting play.

-THE COMMUNITY LANDSCAPE
+THE COMMUNITY SPORT LANDSCAPE

 The following is a chart that describes the attributes of each and how they relate to one another:

 for more details click HERE

-THE FLOORBALL CLUB MODEL
+THE CURRENT FLOORBALL MODEL

-Floorball, like many new sports, has traditionally been delivered through small private independent DIY (Do It Yourself) floorball “clubs”.
+Floorball, like many new sports, has traditionally been delivered through small Private Independent DIY (Do It Yourself) floorball “clubs”.

 - After an initial momentum player no shows and drop offs start to happen

 - Solo operator logs many personal hours chasing existing players, collecting money, finding qualified coaches and referees

 - There is little of any support network to draw insights, share ideas or help out